agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 on maximizing impact over lifetime?
 By [impact we mean](/Answers-finale.html) total number of lives saved over a lifetime.

 ---

 ## What can I do to create large impact?

 According to [80k-hours-career-guide](www.80000hours.org), there seem to be a few [approaches](https://80000hours.org/career-guide/high-impact-jobs/#top) to having maximum impact.
-One can either earn-to-give (ETG), do direct work (DW), and perform advocacy or research.
+One can be involved in earning-to-give (ETG), do direct work (DW), perform advocacy or work on research.
 When we are too unsure about what we want/can do, then we can look into building flexible-career-capital (FCC), which is building of skills and knowledge that will be useful in a wide variety of industries over time, allowing us the freedom to work on pressing problems in the future.

-Earning-to-give needs no explanation.
-An example of direct work would be to work for an NGO that stages interventions to help the poor get back upon their feet, i.e., working directly where needed.
-Working in Management consulting (MC) or Data Science (DS) would be a way to keep building flexible Career Capital (FCC), as these jobs allow you to become valid in a multitude of industries.
-The promotion of solutions to pressing problems is called advocacy; Inspiring/persuading friends to contribute to pressing problems is an example of advocacy.
+ETG needs no explanation.
+An example of DW would be to work for an NGO that stages interventions to help the poor get back upon their feet, i.e., working directly where needed.
+Working in Management consulting (MC) or Data Science (DS) would be a way to keep building FCC, as these jobs allow you to become valid in a multitude of industries.
+The promotion of solutions to pressing problems is called advocacy;
+Inspiring/persuading friends to contribute to pressing problems is an example of advocacy.
 I don't plan to discuss advocacy right now in detail.
 I hope to take it up on another post at another time as I don't see it having much consequence for me at this time.
 Of course, we should do everything we can to get others to also pursue Effective Altruism (EA).

 In the following we attempt to look briefly at the different approaches to creating impact and some top examples of people who work in the industry, as featured in the 80k-hours-career-guide.

+**Note1:** This essay uses many abbreviations, which are delivered during the first usage of the expanded form.
+An appendix in the end maintains the list of abbreviations and their full forms for your reference.

-**A small side note:** This essay heavily relies on the 80k-hours guide.
-I have dealt with why we should use the work of 80k hours in the appendix.
+**Note 2:** This essay heavily relies on the 80k-hours-career-guide.

 <!-- todo why 80k hours is the shizz -->